riofriz/es-theme-animetaverse/README.md

 ## Customizations

+> The only supported view for gamelist is "Detailed" for now.
+"Basic" will show a "roms not found" message.
+I am using the basic view as a fallback for when a system does not have roms as all my effort went into the detailed view anyway.

+- Choose between vertical and horizontal view
 - Hide/Show the monkey on the video preview
 - Select between yellow/magenta on both home screen and game list
 - Choose background audio (between two full songs and 3 different loops)